 Click on the node and start editing on the panel that appears on the right side.

-This is the name that appears in the Workflow on the left side.
-If there are multiple Code Workflow Nodes in the workflow, set different step names like Get Address.
+This is the name that appears in the workflow panel on the left side.
+If there are multiple Code Workflow Nodes in the workflow, set different step names like Get Address or Calculate Discount so you can identify them easily.
+This is only a display name and does not affect the code, variables, or logic.

 Once the output fields are defined, the values can be referenced in other nodes:

-To pull up any of the output variables from the Code workflow node, type in @ followed by the name of the node (if you haven’t changed the name, it will be code).
+To pull up any of the output variables from the Code workflow node, type @ followed by the name of the node (if you haven’t changed the name, it will be code).
 You will see the output labels.
-Select the ones needed to pull up the output dynamically.
+Select the ones you need to pull up the output dynamically.
+For example, in the sample usecase, it will look like: {code#sum} and {code#prod}.

 The Code Workflow Node introduces advanced capabilities to Clappia workflows, enabling dynamic, JavaScript-powered automation that enhances data handling, custom logic, and integrations.